reinert/requestor/README.md

 features but delegates some internals, like the network operation, to the implementations.

 Currently, there is one impl available: **requestor-gwt**.
 It implements requestor for the GWT environment.
-Furthermore, implementations for the Java/Android and J2CL are planned.
+The **requestor-gwt** impl is compatible with any GWT2 version and Java 5+ API.

 ### Latest Release